octobercms/docs/extensibility-components.md

 {{__SELF__.id}}
 ```

-The ID is unique for each time the component is displayed.
+The ID is unique each time the component is displayed.

 ```
 <!-- ID: demoTodo527c532e9161b -->